Agana-Joseph/headphones-landing-page/README.md

 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.

-Join the channel to see more videos like this.
-[Bedimcode](https://www.youtube.com/c/Bedimcode)
+Follow me for more stunning website like this.
+[JJ Concept](https://www.instagram.com/jj_concept1/)

 ![](/preview.png)